hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 * TLS private key and certificate
-  * The installer allows for using a self-signed certificate but HashiCorp does _not_ recommended this.
+  * The installer allows for using a self-signed certificate but HashiCorp does _not_ recommend this.
 Your VCS provider will likely reject that certificate when sending webhooks.
 If you do use the self-signed certificate, you must configure each webhook to ignore SSL errors within your VCS provider.
 * License key (provided by HashiCorp)

-~> **Note:** If you use your own certificate and it is issued by a private Certificate Authority, you must provide the certificate for that CA in the `Certificate Authority (CA) Bundle` section of the installation.
+~> **Note:** If you use your own certificate issued by a private or internal Certificate Authority, you must provide the certificate for that CA in the `Certificate Authority (CA) Bundle` section of the installation.
 This allows services running within PTFE to access each other properly.